Jackson Pollock: In pop culture and media

-In 1960, Ornette Coleman's album Free Jazz: A Collective Improvisation featured a Pollock painting, White Light, as its cover artwork.

 In the early 1990s, three groups of movie makers were developing Pollock biographical projects, each based on a different source.
 The project that at first seemed most advanced was a joint venture between Barbra Streisand's Barwood Films and Robert De Niro's TriBeCa Productions (De Niro's parents were friends of Krasner and Pollock).
 The script, by Christopher Cleveland, was to be based on Jeffrey Potter's 1985 oral biography, To a Violent Grave, a collection of reminiscences by Pollock's friends.
 Streisand was to play the role of Lee Krasner, and De Niro was to portray Pollock.
 A second was to be based on Love Affair (1974), a memoir by Ruth Kligman, who was Pollock's lover in the six months before his death.
 This was to be directed by Harold Becker, with Al Pacino playing Pollock.

 In 2000, the biographical film Pollock, based on the Pulitzer Prize-winning biography, Jackson Pollock: An American Saga, directed by and starring Ed Harris, was released.
 Marcia Gay Harden won the Academy Award for Best Supporting Actress for her portrayal of Lee Krasner.
 The movie was the project of Harris, who was nominated for the Academy Award for Best Actor.
 Harris himself painted the works seen in the film.
 The Pollock-Krasner Foundation did not authorize or collaborate with any production.

 In September 2009, the art historian Henry Adams claimed in Smithsonian magazine that Pollock had written his name in his famous painting Mural (1943).
 The painting is now insured for US$140 million.
 In 2011, the Republican Iowa State Representative Scott Raecker introduced a bill to force the sale of the artwork, held by the University of Iowa, to fund scholarships, but his bill created such controversy that it was quickly withdrawn.

+Pollock's painting Free Form is shown throughout the 2016 movie The Accountant.
+The movie's main character, played by Ben Affleck, gains the painting through his career.
+He gifts it to the character played by Anna Kendrick at the end of the film.

+One of Jackson Pollock's works is featured heavily in the film Ex Machina.
+A pivotal scene in the film contains a monologue where antagonist Nathan Bateman describes the central challenge of artificial intelligence as engineering a cognitive state that is "not deliberate, not random, but somewhere in between," which he likens to the cognitive state Pollock achieves while painting.